b2io/handbook/day-to-day.md

 expense so much stuff right off the bat, but don't be alarmed.
 If you have questions or concerns, please ask someone.

 Items that are typically expensed include, but are not limited to:

 - software that is necessary to do your job
 - computer peripherals
 - picking up the food tab for a client
 - conference tickets
 - items for the office

 Again: if you're unsure, ask someone.

 ## The Office

-Our building has security gates which are typically locked in the morning and evening.
-To unlock the gate, use [the code listed here](https://b2io.slack.com/archives/C904HLD5L/p1516982371000264).
+There are many ways to enter our Columbus office.
+If you encounter a keypad at any point, you will find [this document](https://b2io.slack.com/archives/C904HLD5L/p1516982371000264) helpful.

 We have fancy Jarvis standing desks.
 Use the up and down arrows on the desk panel to adjust the height.
 You can save up to 4 presets by adjusting the desk to the desired height and pressing the M button followed by a numbered button.